Answering Service for Electrical Contractors

 What kinds of calls does an electrical answering service handle?

 Common electrical contractor calls include: no-power emergencies (whole-house outage, half-power, frozen panel), sparking outlets or panels with burning smell (urgent safety), GFCI tripping, breaker trip patterns, EV charger issues, generator transfer-switch problems, lighting failures in commercial spaces, panel upgrades and inspections, new construction wiring quotes, ceiling-fan and outlet installs, and routine service quote requests.
-A trade-aware answering service knows which of these need a callback in two hours vs which need the on-call tech paged within minutes.
+A trade-aware answering service knows which of these need a callback in two hours vs which need the on-call tech alerted within minutes.

 How does an electrical answering service classify emergencies?